itcne/sem05_devhub_templates/ansible-ee-template/README.md

 ## Usage

 1. Use this template through the Developer Hub to create a new Ansible Execution Environment project
+2. Select your preferred container registry (GitHub Container Registry, Docker Hub, or Quay.io)
-2. Customize the generated files to match your specific requirements
+3. Customize the generated files to match your specific requirements
-3. Build your execution environment using the included configuration
+4. Build your execution environment using the included configuration
-4. Publish the execution environment to your container registry
+5. Publish the execution environment to your container registry
-5. Use it in your Ansible automation workflows
+6. Use it in your Ansible automation workflows

 ## Structure